pratikisc/ISCSalesOps/SFDC Case Bookings/001 Grouped Bookings Query for Sales Commissions.md

 ---
-title: Opportunity to Case Metrics Mapping
+title: Opportunity to Case Metrics Mapping.
+NOTE: Bookings with Commission Processing flag = `Adjustment: Negative Amount - No Sales Rep` are excluded at this base level, and thus are not grouped into opportunities downstream.
 description: View for getting the connection between grouped cases metrics to the relevant opportunity.
 Renewal, Amendment and Transfer% cases are included in the grouping.
 Status: Interim View
 usage: This is an interim view for downstream calculations on Salesforce booking can be used in many different salesforce reports for a quick connection between `accountid` and the relevant `email`.